mrigankpawagi/libsandbox/README.md

 You can use the `-h` flag on the `monitor.py` script to see the help message.
 Here `executable` is the path to the executable to be run.
 The optional `--functions` flag provides the path to the `functions.txt` file, and is by default set to `/root/.libsandbox/functions.txt`.
 The optional `--config` flag provides the path to the configuration file for the executable, and is by default set to the executable path with the `.config` extension.
 Any command-line arguments after the executable are passed to the executable.

+The system call monitor is built using the [BCC](https://github.com/iovisor/bcc) toolkit for eBPF.

 ## Testing with Mbed TLS

 ### Building Mbed TLS